How To Depict a Gay or Lesbian Person

 Forum Newbie

-Forum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum Newbie
+Forum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum NewbieForum Newbie

-Group: Forum Members
+Forum Members

-GenoPro Version: 2.0.1.1
+GenoPro version: 2.0.1.1

-Posts: 4, Visits: 13
+Posts: 2, Visits: 13

 All the prior posts around this subject talk about depicting a gay or lesbian couple.
 I am interested in depicting a gay or lesbian person who is not in a relationship.
 All the information I have shows that the symbols for gays and lesbians are the same as for a male or female except with the added feature of an inverted triangle inside the circle or square.
 Does GenoPro have a way of creating a symbol like that?